cml87/qmk_firmware/readme.md

 1. Unplug the keyboard and disconnect one half from the other (RSA cable)
 2. Connect one half and put it in DFU (Bootloader) mode by pressing the reset button for 8 seconds
 3. $ qmk flash
-4. Repeat for the other half.
-For the second half keep the RSA cable connected to it, but unplugged from the other half
+4. Unplug the cable from one half and plug it into the other.
+Put in DFU and do $ qmk flash
+5. Unplug keyboard cable from the computer, connect both halves, plug the cable in the left (master) half.
+Connect the keyboard to the pc.

 # files